 Stage 4 – The explosion stage

-All your suppressed feelings pile up and explode all of a sudden, leaving your partner unawares.
+All your suppressed feelings pile up and explode.
 The reasons for your last breakup seem to suit your new relationship as well.

 The bad part is your new partner doesn’t know the reason for your behavior because they have come to believe that all is well with you both.